The Adventure of the Creeping Man: Plot

 Holmes and Watson go to the university city of Camford to see the professor.
-They pretend that they have an appointment, but the professor sees through the ruse, and becomes furiously angry at the intrusion.
+They pretend that they have an appointment, but the professor sees through the ruse and becomes furiously angry at the intrusion.
 Bennett dissuades the professor from violence.
-Holmes and Watson leave, Holmes confiding to Watson that the visit has taught him that the professor's mind is clear and functional, despite recent behaviour.
+Holmes and Watson leave with Holmes confiding to Watson that the visit has taught him that the professor's mind is clear and functional despite recent behaviour.
 Bennett tells Holmes that he has found the address of the mysterious letters.
 The addressee is a man named Dorak, a Central European name, fitting with the professor's secret journey to Prague.
-Holmes later finds out from Mercer, his "general utility man", that Dorak is indeed an elderly Bohemian, who keeps a large general store.
+Holmes later finds out from Mercer, his "general utility man", that Dorak is indeed an elderly Bohemian who keeps a large general store.
 Holmes examines Edith's bedroom window, finding that the only way to climb up to it is using the creeper, unusual for a 61-year-old man.

-Holmes forms a theory that every 9 days, Professor Presbury takes some drug which causes the odd behaviour, having become addicted in Prague, and is supplied by Dorak in London.
+Holmes forms a theory that every 9 days Professor Presbury takes some drug which causes the odd behaviour, having become addicted in Prague, and is supplied by Dorak in London.
 Holmes also comes to realise, by connecting the professor's thick and horny knuckles, his odd behaviour, the dog's attacks, and the use of the creeper, that the professor is behaving like a monkey.

 Shortly after the realisation, Holmes and Watson are treated to a firsthand display of Professor Presbury's odd behaviour.
 He comes out of the house, scampers about on all fours, climbs on the creeper, and torments the tied-up dog.
 Unfortunately, the wolfhound gets loose and attacks the professor.
-The two of them, with Mr Bennett's help, get the dog off the professor, who is wounded badly.
+The two of them, with Mr. Bennett's help, get the dog off the professor who is wounded badly.
 Watson and Bennett, also a medical man, tend to the professor's injuries.

 Holmes then examines the professor's little wooden box after having obtained the key from the unconscious owner.
-It contained a drug, as Holmes expected, but also a letter from a man named Lowenstein, a quack.
+It contained a drug, as Holmes expected, but also a letter from a man named Lowenstein, who Watson reveals to be a notorious quack.
 The professor had sought out Lowenstein's rejuvenation treatments due to his upcoming marriage to a younger woman.
 The drug's effects are explained as a consequence of being obtained from langurs.
-Promising to hold Lowenstein responsible, Holmes muses on the consequences of such drugs, and departs with Watson.
+Promising to hold Lowenstein responsible, Holmes muses on the consequences of such drugs and departs with Watson.